 Making the crispy sage crust is super easy!

-First, melt 2 tbsp of butter in a nonstick skillet over medium heat.
+First, melt 2 tablespoon of butter in a nonstick skillet over medium heat.
 Then add in the chopped sage and cook for 1 minute.

 Now add in the panko and continuously stir until the the topping is golden brown.

 Before adding the breadcrumbs on top of the mac and cheese, make sure to taste it then season with salt and pepper if needed.

 Can I make this Ahead of Time then Bake it?

 Absolutely!
 You'll notice how thick and creamy the cheese sauce is which makes it absolutely perfect for baking!

 Because of this it won't dry up and lose it's flavor.

 Just make sure to cook the noodles al dente so they don't turn to mush while baking!